Skip to main content

 • Linked: The prev_commitment field references the state the delta was applied to.
 This prevents forks - if two deltas reference different base states, the server rejects the conflicting one.

-• Validated: The server verifies each delta against the Miden network before accepting it.
+• Validated: The server validates each delta against the current stored state.
+In candidate mode, canonicalization later checks the resulting commitment against the Miden network before marking the delta canonical.

 • Acknowledged: Once accepted, the server signs the delta's new_commitment, providing cryptographic proof that it was processed.